 - The effectiveness of individual fundraising or marketing campaigns

-- Various trends, such as high volume days of the week
+- Fundraising trends, such as high volume days of the week

-Leveraging this data allows you to understand which donation form strategies are falling short.
+Leveraging this data allows you to understand which donation page tactics are falling short.
 From here, you'll be able to refine your online fundraising strategies for future campaigns.
 For example, you can use this data to segment your donor base and reach out to them in more personalized ways, or you can determine the best times to request donations via email or social media.

-A/B testing is a user experience research strategy that involves showing two variants of the same web page to different sets of website visitors at the same time.
-The goal of this process is to determine what drives conversions or, in this case, donations.
+A/B testing is a user experience research strategy that involves showing two variations of a web page to different sets of website visitors.
+The goal of this process is to determine which design better drives conversions or, in this case, donations.

 - Banner Image: Your banner image is one of the most prominent visual components on your donation form.
 Test a few options to determine which type of visual seems to resonate with visitors and drive more contributions.

-- Headline Text: If nothing else, your headline is likely what will stick with your visitors the most after they leave the page.
-Further, it's one of the first indicators of what the page is about.
+- Headline Text: Your headline is likely what will stick with your visitors the most after they leave the page, and it's one of the first indicators of what the page is about.
 Determine what wording grabs users’ attention and encourages them to donate.

 - Color Scheme: Use different combinations of your organization’s brand colors to test different buttons and header options.
-Use other pages on your website as a guide, then experiment until you find the perfect combination.
+Use other pages on your website as a guide, then experiment until you find the perfect combination for your donation page.

 - Suggested Giving Amounts: Donors often use preset giving amounts as a reference point when determining how much to give.
 See if increasing or decreasing the preset suggestions has any significant impact on the average donation amount.

-Take a look at the difference in conversions rates caused by tweaking some of the elements:
+Take a look at the difference in conversion rates caused by tweaking some of these elements:

-Your donation form design does more than make it visually appealing to visitors.
+Your donation page design does more than make giving more visually appealing to visitors.
 In fact, it plays directly into your conversion rate by funneling your prospects through the giving process.
 Let's explore a handful of suggestions for creating a conversion-optimized donation page design.

 For instance, you'll want to inquire about basic details first, such as donors' names and contact information.
 This allows your prospects to introduce themselves before diving into the nitty-gritty details, like payment processing information.
 Otherwise, you risk overwhelming them from the start, giving them the impression that your donation form will be difficult to complete.

 We recommend using a straightforward structure.
-In short, a clear structure will help both users and search engines navigate your page and access the most vital information: how to donate.
+A clear structure will help both users and search engines navigate your page and access the most vital information: how to donate.

 Inspire prospects to follow through with images such as:

 - A high-quality banner image.
-Choose a high-quality, inspiring photo that reinforces each donor’s intention to give.
+Choose a high-quality, inspiring photo that reinforces your mission and your donor’s intention to give.
 This might be an image of someone who benefits from donations or someone who volunteers or works at your organization.

 - Images tied to donation amounts.
 Show the impact of different donation amounts by adding images to suggested giving amounts with short descriptions.
 For example, if a $50 donation provides hot showers and clean clothes for someone, you can include a picture of a running shower with a description like, “For $50, you can provide someone with hot showers and clean clothes for a week.”

-You can also touch up the rest of your form with decorative graphics.
-Just remember, while graphics present a great opportunity to level up your page, don’t overload your donation form with images.
-In fact, simplicity is key.
-If your donation page is filled with too many graphics, that can actually work against you and distract prospective donors.
+You can also touch up other parts of your form with decorative graphics.
+Just remember, while images present a great opportunity to level up your page, simplicity is key.
+If your donation page is overloaded with too many graphics, that can actually work against you and distract prospective donors.

-According to Network for Good, branded donation pages bring in 7x more dollars than generic donation pages.
+According to the most recent online giving statistics, branded donation pages bring in 6x more money than generic donation pages.

-Follow these donation page best practices to brand and design your form:
+Follow these donation page best practices to brand and design your page:

 - Make your branding consistent.
-Make your donation form consistent with your marketing and campaign materials.
-This way, no matter how individuals arrive at your donation page (through brochures, emails, etc.), they will already be familiar with your branding and feel confident that they’re in the right place when they arrive on the page.
+Make your donation form consistent with other marketing and campaign materials.
+This way, no matter how individuals arrive at your donation page (through direct mail, social media, etc.), they will already be familiar with your branding and feel confident that they’re in the right place when they arrive on the page.

 - Use your color scheme and logo.
-Use a color scheme that complements your brand (though no more than 2 or 3 colors).
-Also, be sure your logo is present in a prominent place on your donation page, generally in the upper left-hand corner.
+Use a color scheme and font that complements your brand (though no more than 2 or 3 colors).
+Also, be sure your logo is prominently displayed on your donation page, generally in the upper left-hand corner.

 - Use visuals.
 In order to capture a donor’s attention, use an image that will connect with them and reflect the purpose of your organization.
 For instance, an animal shelter may choose to feature a photo of one or two of their furry residents to resonate with visitors.

-Branded donation pages can go a long way, so if you work to make your branding consistent and incorporate the right amount of visuals that are reflective of your organization, you’ll be more likely to have a higher donation page conversion rate.
+Branded donation pages can go a long way, so if you work to ensure consistent branding and to accurately reflect your organization, you’ll be more likely to have a higher donation page conversion rate.
 Instill trust in your donors so they feel confident that they know where their contribution is going.

 Take a look at this donation page example, which incorporates an eye-catching (and original) banner image as well as their cause's colors: